-We're incredibly excited to be developing this poetic short film Ubiquitous and we hope you will join us in bringing it to life.
+We're incredibly excited to be developing the short film Ubiquitous and we hope you will join us in bringing it to life.

 The purpose of this campaign is to raise the remaining funds needed for the production and distribution of the film.
-The images you see throughout are frames from our test shoot carried out this summer.
+The images you see throughout are frames from a test shoot.
 With our locations and all the creative in place we will be ready to shoot as soon as we piece together the remaining finance.

 A young man is forced to confront feelings of self-rejection and isolation as he struggles to express his love for his best friend.
 Ubiquitous blends music, visual poetry and an emotionally grounded performance to tell the story of a young man battling with internalised homophobia and unrequited love.